CHOOSING A RECORDING STUDIO

 With that said, there is a difference between using quality preamps and AD convertors and the cheap pre's and convertors you will find in some low budget studios.
 Everland has a quality microphones, preamps and analogue to digital conversion to capture the best sound possible on your recording.
 Take a look at the gear list at Everland Studios.

-These are a few of the factors to take into consideration when choosing a recording studio.
-Give us a call on 0400 742 218 to come in and have a chat.
+Give us a call on 0400 742 218 or get in touch via email to come in and have a chat.